-Operations that involve adding or dropping indexes (also DROP COLUMN can imply this) are outside the scope of this work; they are supported with ALGORITHM=NOCOPY.
+Operations that involve adding or dropping indexes (also DROP COLUMN can imply this) will not be supported for ALGORITHM=INSTANT; they will be supported with ALGORITHM=NOCOPY.
 ALTER TABLE…ADD [UNIQUE] INDEX supports concurrent modifications to the table since MariaDB 10.0.
-MDEV-16223 would defer ADD INDEX to a background operation.
+MDEV-16223 could defer ADD INDEX to a background operation.

 Operations that will continue to be refused by ALGORITHM=INSTANT (and ALGORITHM=NOCOPY even after MDEV-16291) include: